Khaveh District

 Khaveh District (بخش خاوه) is in Delfan County, Lorestan province, Iran.
 Its capital is the city of Barkhordar.

 History

-After the 2011 census, Khaveh-ye Jonubi and Khaveh-ye Shomali Rural Districts were separated from the Central District in the formation of Khaveh District.
-In October 2020, the village of Barkhordar was elevated to the status of a city.
+In 2013, Khaveh-ye Jonubi and Khaveh-ye Shomali Rural Districts were separated from the Central District in the formation of Khaveh District.
+The village of Barkhordar was converted to a city in 2020.

 Demographics

 Population

 At the time of the 2016 National Census, the district's population was 20,313 inhabitants in 5,892 households.